Strappazzon/PD2-Real-Weapon-Names/.github/CONTRIBUTING.md

 ### Code style

-To facilitate meeting the criteria below you can press the `Shift + Alt + F` key combination (default) when **vscode-lua** is active and VS Code will format the file for you.
+To facilitate meeting the criteria below you can press the `Shift + Alt + F` key combination (default) when **vscode-lua** is active and VS Code will format the Lua file for you.

 #### Indentation